A selection of films that preserve a fifties and sixties Britain we remember with affection. 8 film collection on three DVDs.

-Live It Up 1963 – Dave and his mates are GPO despatch riders who dream of becoming as big as The Beatles with their own group The Smart Alecs.
+Live It Up 1963 – Directed by Lance Comfort; starring: Kenny Ball and his Jazzmen, David Hemmings, Jennifer Moss, Gene Vincent.
+Dave and his mates are GPO despatch riders who dream of becoming as big as The Beatles with their own group The Smart Alecs.

-The Primitives 1962 – A group of night club musicians, featuring an exotic dancer, commit jewel robberies, wherever they perform.
+The Primitives 1962 – Director: Alfred Travers.
+Stars: Jan Holden, Bill Edwards, George Mikell.
+A group of night club musicians, featuring an exotic dancer, commit jewel robberies wherever they perform.

-Be My Guest 1965 – A family from London move to Brighton to run a hotel.
+Be My Guest 1965 – Director: Lance Comfort.
+Stars: David Hemmings, Steve Marriott, John Pike.
+A family from London move to Brighton to run a hotel.
 In order for them to

 publicise the hotel they set up a musical talent show, the “Amateur Upstairs”, and every local band believes it could be their one chance at the big time.

-Dateline Diamonds 1966 – Lester Benson manages one of the biggest rock bands in 1960s Britain, the Small Faces, but he is hiding a secret.
+Dateline Diamonds 1966 – Director: Jeremy Summers.
+Stars: William Lucas, Kenneth Cope, George Mikell.
+Lester Benson manages one of the biggest rock bands in 1960s Britain, the Small Faces, but he is hiding a secret.

-The Golden Disc 1958 – A young pop composer and singer bankrolled by Aunt Sarah open a coffee bar.
+The Golden Disc 1958 – Director: Don Sharp.
+Stars: Lee Patterson, Mary Steele, Terry Dene.
+A young pop composer and singer bankrolled by Aunt Sarah open a coffee bar.
 They are joined by budding singer Terry Dene as himself.
 Dene sings at the café and unable to get a record deal they start their own record label.

-Band of Theives 1962 – Jazz musician Acker Bilk plays himself in this cinematic jam session of music, melodrama and comedy.
-The story involves a jazz band of ex-convicts.
+Band of Thieves 1962 – Director: Peter Bezencenet.
+Stars: Acker Bilk, Colin Smith, Jonathan Mortimer.
+Jazz musician Acker Bilk plays himself in this cinematic jam session of music, melodrama and comedy.
+The story follows a jazz band made up of ex-convicts.